-AMG utilizes some of the Global Reporting Initiative (GRI), Mining and Metals Sector Supplement aspects as a basis for this report but includes only those which are material to its business units.
+AMG utilizes the Global Reporting Initiative (GRI) as a basis for this report and includes those aspects which are material to its business units.
 The report covers aspects that are material based on the following two dimensions:

-- The significance of the organization's economic, environmental, and social impacts; - Their substantive influence on the assessments and decisions of stakeholders 4
+- The significance of the organization's economic, environmental, and social impacts; - Their substantive influence on the assessments and decisions of stakeholders.3

-AMG utilizes a standard template that sites use to report their data to ensure consistency in the interpretation of definitions of the key indicators.
-The report is independently verified by GHD.
-The environmental key performance data for both segments are summarized in the table on page 45.
+In order to ensure consistency in the interpretation of definitions of the key indicators, AMG utilizes a standard template which sites use to report their data.
+The environmental key performance data for both segments are summarized in the table on page 39.